jessica6m/Learning-Python/README.md

 Battleship.py - game Battle Ship - Practice with functions and for loops.
 Program takes in user input and determines if location is the same as randomized location as ship to determine winner.

 carlys_clippers.py = program that filters prices of salons haircuts

+Thread_Shed.py - is a program that that cleans data in order to organize it for users needs.